-As a nonprofit health care provider, Kaiser Permanente Northwest is dedicated to caring for the health needs of our communities and addressing the social and environmental factors that create barriers to health.
+As a nonprofit health care provider, Kaiser Permanente Northwest is dedicated to caring for the health needs of our communities, and addressing the social and environmental factors that create barriers to health.

-During the CHNA process, we collect information using a variety of tools and sources — public data and analytical mapping tools, online surveys, and listening sessions — to identify a list of community health needs.
-We then select which needs to focus on by considering the needs that are most pressing and that we are best equipped to address.
+During the CHNA process, information is collected using a variety of methods — public data and analytical mapping tools, online surveys, and listening sessions — to identify a list of community health needs.
+Needs are then prioritized by those that are most pressing and that Kaiser Permanente Northwest is best equipped to address.

 Kaiser Permanente Community Health Needs Assessments page provides information about our implementation strategy, methods, findings, and planned response to the prioritized community health needs.

 Kaiser Permanente Northwest’s 2019 CHNA process illuminates 3 high-priority health needs that are most critical to the health and well-being of the communities we serve:

 Kaiser Permanente Northwest’s CHNA process was conducted in association with the Healthy Columbia Willamette Collaborative, a public-private partnership comprised of 15 hospitals, 4 health departments, and 2 coordinated care organizations in Clackamas, Multnomah, and Washington counties of Oregon, and Clark County in Washington.
 Gratitude goes to the collaborative and the more than 20 local community organizations who provided invaluable input for our CHNA.